shawakaze/PersonalDesktopSetup/README.md

-# bestestdotfiles
+PersonalDesktopSetup is a backup of my qtile tiling WM settings.

-This is just a backup of my qtile tiling WM.
+A few themes and terminal setups.
 Nothing to hack here!!!